phastmike/avr-ham-repeater/README.md

 There was a problem though, no information existed regarding software and hardware.

-Meanwhile, after some time, Emanuel CT1BDV was able to supply what was the original schematic whithout the post modification/adaptations made by CT1BMU.
+Meanwhile, after some time, Emanuel CT1BDV was able to supply what was the original schematic without the post modifications/adaptations made by CT1BMU.

 With the schematic and controller in our hands we were able to map those modifications and have a base schematic to work on for the software/firmware  which was lacking.